 Singer has apparently has unloaded $5 billion worth of stock, which is 15% of his funds management.

 Anyone happen to notice that several market commentators have argued that Bitcoin is a bubble but the same stock “experts” look the other way as the U.S. stock market becomes more overvalued by the day vs. the deteriorating underlying fundamentals?
-Bitcoin going “parabolic” triggers alarm bells but it’s okay if the stock price of AMZN is hurtling toward parity with the price of one ounce of gold.
+They see things like the bitcoin gordon ramsay rumours and say how this can only be a bad thing but in reality, it’s going to benefit the market in the long run.
+They aren’t able to say something good about Bitcoin while criticizing the stock market.
+The Bitcoin going “parabolic” triggers alarm bells but it’s okay if the stock price of AMZN is hurtling toward parity with the price of one ounce of gold.
 Tesla burns a billion per year in cash.
 It sold 76,000 cars last year vs. 10 million worldwide for General Motors.
 Yet Tesla’s market cap is $51.7 billion vs. $48.8 billion for GM.